colormethanh/MyCookBook-A_Recipe_Sharing_App/README.md

 ## Video url: https://youtu.be/s_-wS80Eh9A

 ## How To Run
-- run "myenv/scripts/activate" to start the virtual enviortment
+- run "myenv/scripts/activate" to start the virtual enviortment (NOTE: you can skip this step if you are running on Codespace/Container)
 - cd into "backend"
 - run "pip install -r requirements.txt" to install any requirments
 - run "python manage.py runserver" to start the server